Published 2025-11-08.

 The NVIDIA RTX 3060 is the value winner!
 The 3060’s 12 GB VRAM handles 7B–14B models fully at Q5/Q4 quantization (e.g., GLM-9B at ~55–75 t/s, Qwen3-14B at ~35–50 t/s) and supports 30B models like Qwen3-30B with minimal offload (~20–30 t/s).

-An RTX 3090 would approximately double the performance over the RTX 3060 on 30B models (e.g., from 20–30 t/s to 50–70 t/s) at excellent value (0.08–0.11 t/s/$).
-It's widely available, power-efficient (350W), and should be competitive for about 2 years.
+An RTX 3090 would approximately double the performance over the RTX 3060 on 30B LLMs (e.g., from 20–30 t/s to 50–70 t/s) at excellent value (0.08–0.11 t/s/$).
+The 3090 is widely available, relatively power-efficient for a consumer GPU (350W), and should be competitive for about 2 years.

-Remote GPUs
+Renting Remote GPUs

-On-demand remote virtualized GPUs can save 90% of the cost of a heavy user of Anthropic, Open AI, Google, etc.
+On-demand remote virtualized GPUs can save 90% of the cost of a heavy user of Anthropic, Open AI, Google, etc. Running commercial LLMs is much more expensive than running open source LLMs, and introduces issues such as privacy and data sovereignty.

 Renting time on remote GPUs is a quick, simple, easy, and cost-effective way to set up LLMs, provided sufficient internet bandwidth is available.
+It also requires much less electrical power at the usage location than installing GPUs remotely.

 Scaleway and Hivenet both offer attractive pricing.
-Unfortunately, these two European vendors do not have datacenters in North America, so latency is a problem.
-The Canadian Vendors section below shows vendors that have Canadian datacenters.
+For example, HiveNet offers 5 hours of dedicated NVIDIA 4090 GPU time with 24 GB VRAM for €1 ($1.62 CAD).
+That really opens up possibilities.
+Unfortunately, neither of these European vendors have datacentres in North America, so latency is a problem.
+The Canadian Vendors section below shows vendors that have Canadian datacentres.

-It would take approximately 160 months (over 13 years) to pay for a new RTX 4090 GPU in Canada at a rate of $1.62 per hour, running 24/7, based on a typical price of around $4,500 CAD.
-Clearly renting GPUs for LLMs makes much more economic sense than buying.
+It would take approximately 160 months (over 13 years) to pay for a new RTX 4090 GPU in Canada at a rate of €1 ($1.62 CAD) per hour, running 24/7, based on a typical price of around $4,500 CAD.
+Clearly, renting GPUs for LLMs makes much more economic sense than buying.

-Desktop / Datacenter GPU Comparison
+Desktop / Datacentre GPU Comparison

 The maximum VRAM possible for NVIDIA A10 and L4 is the same: 24 GB.
 The NVIDIA L4 is a newer, more efficient GPU for LLMs that fit into memory, while the NVIDIA A10 is better for working with large LLMs that require extensive swapping.